 System integrators can use Omnicast in mobile applications by only installing IP cameras inside a vehicle (bus, train, metro...)
 The solution can then be configured to transfer video as soon as the Omnicast Archiver can communicate with the cameras.
 So, the video transfer will automatically occur only when the vehicle arrives back at the depot.

 Because the transfer can be initiated through a dry contact, a macro, event to action... it's possible to configure the system such that live streaming over 3G is possible for emergencies, but recorded video is always transferred when the vehicle is back at the depot.

 This reduces the amount of hardware required in a vehicle and simplifies this installation.
 This solution competes well with DVR-based solutions in public transit applications.

-Video Trickling has been introduced with the release of Omnicast 4.7 and it's supported with the following products:
+Video trickling has been introduced with the release of Omnicast 4.7 and is supported by the following products:

 - Axis: Cameras and encoders with SD card slot with firmware 5.20 or more recent

 - Bosch: Cameras and encoders with edge-recording support

 - Genetec Protocol partners that implement edge recording

 We will add new manufacturers in the coming months, so please refer to the official list of supported cameras available online or the GTAP.

 To learn more about video trickling, click here.